John Michael Greer: Writing

 In The King in Orange (2021), Greer analyses the contemporary American political landscape through class analysis and occult practices.
 Focusing on the election and opposition to Donald Trump as president of the United States, Greer predicts a continuing combination of magic and politics from the various class factions of the country.
-He criticises the openness of liberal occultists, arguing that magical practices benefit from more obscurity and secrecy.
+He criticised the public magical workings of liberal occultists, arguing that political magic should be kept secret to prevent opposing magicians from tampering with the working.